top of page

 APPRENTICESHIP

-Connect with employers and the labour market with effective job searching techniques, job readiness training, job coaching, hiring incentives, job shadowing, and job leads.
+• Job Searching and the Hidden Job Market : Connect with employers and the labour market with effective job searching techniques, job readiness training, job coaching, hiring incentives, job shadowing and job leads.
 For more information, consult our guide.

-Access financial assistance to return to school or purchase items required for job searching or employment for which you may be eligible.
+• Financial Assistance and Work Items: Access financial assistance to purchase items required for job searching or employment for which you may be eligible.
+Examples of items that may be eligible for training support include: specific certifications, work clothing, safety boots, job-related tools, criminal record checks, and more.

-Access free of charge to the following on-line or in-person training on Occupational Health and Safety, Career Planning, Job Search, Resumé and Cover Letter writing to name a few.
+• Workshops and Events: Access free of charge to the following online or in-person training on Occupational Health and Safety, Career Planning, Job Search, Resume and Cover Letter writing to name a few.

 Better Jobs Ontario